yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 The last case of hardware that should work, but doesn’t, is the AMD RDNA2-based Xclipse 920 from Samsung, used only in the latest Exynos 2200 SoC, and somehow completely skipped from the S23 series phones.
 Available information suggests that it may just be an old AMD Windows driver ported to Android, but for some reason the devices refuse to start rendering on yuzu.
-This is a GPU we want to get working, as there is no clear reason why it doesn't to work, while desktop AMD products work almost flawlessly.
+This is a GPU we want to get working, as there is no clear reason why it doesn't work, while desktop AMD products work almost flawlessly.
 Unfortunately, we haven't yet been able to get our hands on one, but we'll update with more info once we do.

 For all other vendors like PowerVR, Vivante, etc: don't bother.